surfstudio/SurfGen/Docker/README.md

 Profit.

-If ypu haven't ever work with docker - don't touch content of files and ask somebody in Issues.
+If you haven't ever worked with docker - don't touch content of files and ask somebody in Issues.
 Or find out what is that Docker :)